quantsingularity/QuantumBallot/documentation/project_overview/README.md

-# Chainocracy - Blockchain-Based Voting System
+# QuantumBallot - Blockchain-Based Voting System

 ## Project Overview

-Chainocracy is a comprehensive blockchain-based voting system designed to provide secure, transparent, and verifiable elections.
+QuantumBallot is a comprehensive blockchain-based voting system designed to provide secure, transparent, and verifiable elections.
 The system leverages blockchain technology to ensure the integrity and immutability of votes, while providing a user-friendly experience for both election administrators and voters.

 The project consists of three main components: